CaptureContext/spmgen/README.md

 | StoryboardResource | `.storyboard`     | not used    |
 | SCNSceneResource   | `.scnassets/.scn` | true        |

+Todos:

+- [ ] Configuration file support
+- [ ] Generation templates
+- [ ] Localized strings support
+- [ ] Resources validation

 ### Integration

+> You can try SwiftPM Plugin but it's still experimental, so here is the recommended way

 Add [PackageResources](https://github.com/capturecontext/swift-package-resources) dependency to your package